ecmnet/MAVGCL/README.md

 - Display of basic vehicle information, like mode, battery status, messages and sensor availability
 - XY Analysis for selected key-figures
 - MAVLink inspector
-- OpenStreepMap viewer (requires internet access)
+- OpenStreepMap viewer (requires internet access) with option to record path